What is the best breastfeeding protein powder?

 Research suggests that the maternal diet may impact breast milk macronutrient composition.
 In other words, the foods that the mother eats while breastfeeding may make a difference in terms of the nutritional content of the breast milk.
 Maternal diets high in protein, for example, have been associated with higher protein and energy contents in breast milk.
 This means that the infant is getting more protein and more calories, both of which are essential for growth and development.

 Most mothers should be able to get all the nutrients they need from normal food.
 That said, getting enough of certain nutrients, like protein, can be hard for some women.
-In case you did not know, breastfeeding mothers need 1.7–1.9 grams of protein per kilogram of body weight per day.
-This means that a 140 pound breastfeeding mother needs to consume well over 100 grams of protein per day.
-That is a lot of protein!
+Breastfeeding mothers need 1.7–1.9 grams of protein per kilogram of body weight per day.
+This means that a 150 pound breastfeeding mother needs to consume over 100 grams of protein per day, which is a lot of protein!
 This is where protein powder comes in handy.

 If you Google “breastfeeding protein powder,” you will come across a number of brands that target breastfeeding and postpartum mothers, but that use ingredients that breastfeeding mothers should not be consuming.
 Take Milk Dust, for example, one of the most popular brands of protein powder for breastfeeding.
 It claims, on the homepage of its website, that it uses “non-GMO, clean, organic ingredients.”
 This is misleading because they use food additives like guar gum and natural flavors.”
 How can a company claim to use “clean” ingredients if it also uses food additives like these???

 Majka, another one of the most popular brands of protein powder for breastfeeding moms, also uses food additives.
 Its flagship protein powder, for example, contains natural flavors and silica.
-Silica (silica dioxide) is a food additive used to prevent clumping.
-Keep reading to learn more about why you should you avoid food additives.
+You just learned what “natural” flavor really means, and silica (silica dioxide) is a heavily-processed food additive used to prevent clumping.
+Keep reading to learn more about why you should avoid ingredients like these.